New Recyling company prevented from coming to OC

-Landfilling is Not Sustainable: New company will pick up things we can’t recycle elsewhere.
+Landfilling is Not Sustainable: A New company was set to pick up things we can’t recycle elsewhere.

 They currently serve 8,000 families in Portland and Beaverton, and they have already made a truly inspiring impact there.
 Why can’t we have this environmentally responsible service too?
 They have already prevented this from going into the landfill:

 - 46,000 lbs. of Plastic film